 “provide outstanding industrial engineering educational opportunities for regional, national, and international students, while maintaining our societal commitment to the development of new knowledge through the integration of research, scholarship, and practice.”

 Program Educational Objectives:

 Within a few years after graduation from the industrial engineering program, alumni are expected to be:

 - successful in the professional practice of industrial engineering,

 - involved in professional service and lifelong learning.

-- instruction to accomplish the integration of systems using appropriate analytical, computational, and experimental practices.
+- The curriculum must include in-depth instruction to accomplish the integration of systems using appropriate analytical, computational, and experimental practices.

-The faculty of the Department of Industrial Engineering actively monitors all aspects of the program to ensure that the objectives are met and that graduates demonstrate the following outcomes:
+The faculty of the Department of Industrial Engineering actively monitor all aspects of the programs to ensure that the objectives are met and that graduates demonstrate the following outcomes:

 Specific enrollment and degree data available on Facts & Figures page.